BCDigSchol/policedata/_pages/interesting_categories.md

 ---

 In this page, we introduce explanations a few crime categories that were featured in the [police ledger](https://library.bc.edu/iiif/view/MS2004_069_47581) and appeared consistently in it.
 We were interested because of two reasons:
+<br> <span style="margin-left: 20px;">

-<br> a.
-Their unfamiliarity to contemporary readers
+ a.
+Their unfamiliarity to contemporary readers.
 <br> b.
-Many contemporary readers would not consider these as "crime" today.
+Many contemporary readers would not consider these as "crime" today.</span>

 At the end of this page we introduce a broader list of such categories that could be explored further by those who are interested in this topic.